 Tip #6: Don’t Stray Too Far for Solutions to Puzzles

 One of God of War’s favorite puzzles involves unlocking chests by hunting down runes on bells or pots.
 If you don’t spot the glowing blue runes within a couple of minutes, you’ll probably widen your search further and further and further still.
 If you’ve wandered off into a different area in search of a glowing rune, you’ve gone too far.

 Tip #7: Be Tactical about Runic Attacks

 First, remember that XP can upgrade runic attacks.
-It’s easy to forget that benefit because they’re tucked away into a different section of the menu from your skills.
+It’s easy to forget that benefit because they’re tucked away into a different section of the menu than your skills.
 Secondly, consider switching these powerful moves for different situations.
-Some will be better for crowd control, for example, whereas others may direct attacks on a single opponent.
-Also, consider whether the attack closes the distance between you and an enemy.
+Some actions are better for crowd control, for example, whereas others may direct attacks on a single opponent.
+Also, consider whether the fighting move closes the distance between you and an enemy.

 Tip #8: Pick Enchantments to Fit Enemy Types